Rod Blackmore: Magisterial career

 He was commissioned as a Stipendiary Magistrate in 1970.
 Blackmore was the Parramatta coroner in 1971 and then the traffic magistrate in Kogarah in 1971–72.

 From 1972 to 1977 Blackmore and his family lived in Newcastle while he served for five years as the circuit magistrate for the Hunter Region, based in Maitland.

-In 1977 he became Special Magistrate at Metropolitan Children's Court at Albion Street, Sydney, also known as (Albion Street, Surry Hills) Children's Court.The office of Senior Special Magistrate was created and Senior Children's Magistrate Blackmore (as he later was known) took up that position on 8 August 1978.
+In 1977 he became Special Magistrate at the Metropolitan Children's Court at Albion Street, Sydney, also known as (Albion Street, Surry Hills) Children's Court.The office of Senior Special Magistrate was created and Senior Children's Magistrate Blackmore (as he later was known) took up that position on 8 August 1978.
 Metropolitan Children's Court at Albion Street closed in 1983 after Bidura Children's Court opened in Glebe.
 The court still operates today.
 However, due to frequent escapes from the Bidura Remand and Assessment Centre, it is now used only to hold juveniles appearing in court that day.